PyOED: An Extensible Suite for Data Assimilation and Model-Constrained Optimal Design of Experiments: Mathematical Background

 where $\Prob(\param)$ is the prior, $\CondProb{\obs}{\param}$ is the data likelihood, and $\propto$ indicates removal of a normalizing constant in the right-hand side of~\eqref{eqn:Bayes}.
-For further details on Bayesian inversion see, for example,,~\cite{smith2013uncertainty,stuart2010inverse}.
+For further details on Bayesian inversion see, for example,~\cite{smith2013uncertainty,stuart2010inverse}.
 Given the posterior~\eqref{eqn:Bayes}, one can use the maximum a posteriori (MAP) point as an estimate of the true unknown QoI or follow a Monte Carlo approach to sample the posterior, thus building a complete probabilistic picture; see, for example,~\cite{attia2017reduced}.
-Both the variational and the Bayesian inference approaches provide a plethora of techniques for statistical data analysis in general, and specifically for solving inverse problems.